rbmarliere/blog/_posts/2023-10-08-better-workflow.markdown

 Note the need for *root=/dev/sda* for the automatic handling of the crash dump taking place.
 If all went well, you're gonna see the dump and the dmesg files under your host */var/crash* directory.
 But how to use it?
 Here enters the [crash utility][crash].
-For some reason that I didn't fully understand, probably Debian related[^1], I was only able to inspect the dump file using a locally built binary.
+For some reason that I didn't fully understand -- probably Debian related[^1] -- I was only able to inspect the dump file using a locally built binary.
 Therefore, don't install the [crash][crash-deb] package in your host.